WICG/aom/explainer.md

 ![All phases of the AOM shown on the flow chart](images/DOM-a11y-tree-AOM.png)

-* Phase 1, Accessible Properties,
+* Phase 1, Modifying Accessible Properties,
   will allow *setting* accessible properties for a DOM node, including accessible relationships.
 * Phase 2, Accessible Actions,